luismrguimaraes/GainControl/Readme.md

 * button to swap the left and right channels

 # Build
-At the moment, the plugin should be built using the [Projucer](https://juce.com/discover/projucer).
+The plugin can be built using the [Projucer](https://juce.com/discover/projucer).

 ---